Windows Basics

 You might assume the file is a text file and therefore safe to open.
 You'd be wrong (and would probably be sending your computer to the repair shop):

 Even if you believe that you've received the message from a friend, they may have thought they were forwarding a screen saver.
-It could also have been attached by a malicious program on their computer or someone could have hacked their email address.
+The file could also have been attached by a malicious program on their computer or someone could have hacked their email address.

-In any case, you need to know what the file extensions actually are on your computer.
-Never trust unknown files.
+You need to have the file extensions displayed on your computer and to never trust unknown files.

-You should re-enable the display of these extensions.
+You should re-enable the display of these extensions using one of the methods below.

 File Explorer Options was called Folder Options prior to Windows 10.